 Skip to contents

 The LCZ4r general functions are designed to facilitate the retrieval, analysis, and visualization of Local Climate Zones (LCZ) when LCZ related data is not readily available.
-They are engineered to get the LZ map, compute LCZ classes, and extract specific parameters of interest, including Sky View Factor (SVF), impervious surface fraction, and roughness element height, among others.
+These functions enable users to download LCZ maps, compute LCZ classes, and extract specific parameters of interest, such as Sky View Factor (SVF), impervious surface fraction, and roughness element height.

 Getting Started